FAQ

 • What happens in our work together?

-My work is informed by Relational Life Therapy (RLT), developed by Terry Real, and by sex and intimacy therapy through Martha Kauppi's Institute for Relational Intimacy.
+My work is informed by Relational Life Therapy (RLT), developed by Terry Real, gestalt based orientation and by sex and intimacy work through Martha Kauppi's Institute for Relational Intimacy.
 RLT is a direct, compassionate approach that names what's actually happening in the relational field and moves toward change.

 The core idea: real connection requires neither person above, neither below.
 Just two people willing to see their own part, tell the truth with care, and practice repair as a way of life.